shepherd-media-classifier/shepherd/README.md

 shepherd is a framework to build content moderation systems.

-The output of shepherd is a transaction id list that you can load with an Arweave node, in order to protect your node from storing and serving unwanted material.
-It uses a simple plugin architecture so that you are in control of what is filtered, and makes creating your own filters easier through the use of these plugins.
+The output of shepherd is a transaction id list that you can read into whatever app/service you are using.
+There is also a machine readable list to use with an Arweave node, in order to protect your node from storing and serving unwanted material.
+Shepherd uses a simple plugin architecture so that you are in control of what is filtered, and makes creating your own filters easier through the use of these plugins.

 > If you just want to use the default plugin, [skip on](#nsfw)